muratk3n/thirdwave/en/README.md

 ---

-This is why left-leaning econs hate this thing to a man.

----

 Hal Finney (so called "Satoshi")'s reasoning for creating BTC was wrong.
 He created it in the aftermath of 2008 crisis (his pseudo is taken after his neighbor's name who lost money during crisis), and